harrybin/harrybin.github.io/src/content/blog/webApp_Internationalization.md

 }
   ```
   Now you may ask can i18n/react-intl handle this? - Not like this. </br>
-  But now we put 1-3 together and add a trnasform method to make `react-intl` able to handle this:
+  But now we put 1-3 together and add a transform method to make `react-intl` able to handle this:
   #### A method transforming Mozilla WebExtension Internationalization Format to react-intl readable:
   ```typescript
 export type PrimitiveType = string | number | boolean | null | undefined | Date;